pharmaDB/PharmaDB-README/README.md

 python3 src/submodules/scoring_data_processor/main.py -ril -rilm -rio
 ```

 To load patent data onto the database, use the following command.
-(Warning: This command may take a long time to complete, since it is downloading the entire US patent database from 1985 to present.):
+(Warning: This command may take a long time to complete, since it is downloading the entire US patent database from 1985 to present.
+This command also need ~1.5TB of storage space):

 ```
-node src/submodules/uspto_bulk_file_processor_v4/out/index.js --connection-string="mongodb://localhost:27017/pharmadb"
+echo "[]" > empty_array.json && node out/index.js --connection-string="mongodb://localhost:27017/anthony" --patent-number-file="empty_array.json"
 ```